-However, this is far from an exhaustive list.
-Risks abound on a construction site and if a construction company fails to effectively put health and safety procedures in place, the results can be detrimental.
+However, this is far from an exhaustive list Risks abound on a construction site and if a construction company fails to effectively put health and safety procedures in place, the results can be detrimental.
 First, ignoring health and safety could result in lost lives.
 And behind every statistic is a family waiting for their loved one to come home.
 Second, not placing enough importance on health and safety is damaging to employee retention, as valued employees will start to leave if you're not doing enough to show that you actually value them.
 If an incident is high-profile enough, it'll tarnish the reputation of your company - making it less likely you'll be able to win more business.
 Finally, a high rate of incidents also means lost productivity if injured employees need time off, which can slow the project or shut down production altogether.
-COMMON HEALTH AND SAFETY HAZARDS IN THE CONSTRUCTION INDUSTRY

-There are a host of health and safety hazards in the construction industry, varying in degrees of severity, but all of which should be taken extremely seriously.
+Common Health and Safety Hazards in the Construction Industry There are a host of health and safety hazards in the construction industry, varying in degrees of severity, but all of which should be taken extremely seriously.

 According to OSHA the fatal four are:

-01

-Falls

-As construction workers are often working at height, falls from ladders, scaffolds and roofs are some of the most common causes of injury for construction workers - with almost a third of all construction fatalities in the US in 2020 being fatal falls.
+O1 Falls As construction workers are often working at height, falls from ladders, scaffolds and roofs are some of the most common causes of injury for construction workers - with almost a third of all construction fatalities in the US in 2020 being fatal falls.
 Similarly, with significant outdoor work, employees are often moving across slippery, dirty, sandy and uneven surfaces, increasing the chance of slips, trips and falls.

-Electrocutions

-The exposure to electrical hazards, including faulty tools, improper insulation or clumsy wiring, both directly and indirectly, can threaten the health and safety of construction workers.
+O2 Struck by objects The inherent risks in their place of work means that the likelihood of construction workers being injured by moving objects is greatly increased.
+Things are rarely static on a construction site and with so much heavy machinery on site, such accidents could prove fatal.
+03 Electrocutions The exposure to electrical hazards, including faulty tools, improper insulation or clumsy wiring, both directly and indirectly, can threaten the health and safety of construction workers.
+04 Caught in/between Construction workers are working in a potentially hazardous environment with moving vehicles, heavy equipment and possibly deep trenches.

-04

-Caught in/between

-Construction workers are working in a potentially hazardous environment with moving vehicles, heavy equipment and possibly deep trenches.
 The risk of becoming caught in or between other objects is greatly increased and the results could be catastrophic.

-02

-Struck by objects

-The inherent risks in their place of work means that the likelihood of construction workers being injured by moving objects is greatly increased.
-Things are rarely static on a construction site and with so much heavy machinery on site, such accidents could prove fatal.

-Other risks that should not be overlooked include: 05 Airborne contaminants /material exposure Excavation and digging result in pollutants and debris compromising air quality.
+Other risks that should not be overlooked include:

+Airborne contaminants/ material exposure Excavation and digging result in pollutants and debris compromising air quality.
 Harmful airborne substances, such as chemical fumes and dust, often waft around machinery and tools.

-Noise exposure

-No one's ever experienced a quiet construction site.
-Between loud tools like drills, excavators and other heavy machinery, long exposure without ear protection or even short-term exposure to extreme noise could result in long-term hearing loss.
+Noise exposure No one's ever experienced a quiet construction site.
+Between loud tools like drills, excavators and other heavy machinery, long exposure without ear protection or even shortterm exposure to extreme noise could result in long-term hearing loss.

-07

-Material handling

-Unfortunately, some of the materials used in construction contain dangerous components like asbestos or silica.
+Material handling Unfortunately, some of the materials used in construction contain dangerous components like asbestos or silica.
 Workers that are overly exposed to such materials risk being diagnosed with related diseases or developing serious reactions.

-Collapses

-Construction work often involves having to operate below building sites - meaning falling debris can pose a serious hazard to anyone working underneath.
+Collapses Construction work often involves having to operate below building sites - meaning falling debris can pose a serious hazard to anyone working underneath.
 There's also the risk that the building someone is working on may collapse, causing serious injury or death.

--- 09

-Ergonomic hazards

-Working on a construction site can place an employee at risk of a host of ergonomic hazards, posing a threat to their short or long-term health.
+Ergonomic hazards Working on a construction site can place an employee at risk of a host of ergonomic hazards, posing a threat to their short or long-term health.